-The amount of spin applied to a bullet as it travels down a barrel is optimized, by the factory, for the caliber and the typical bullet weights that are used in the firearm.
-The rate of spin imparted on a bullet by the barrel is generally referred to as the Refe of Twist, and is usually stated as a ratio, for example 1 in 14" would mean the bullet turns areas as it travels 14" in the barrel.
+The amount of spin applied to a bullet as it travels down a partial is optimized, by the factory, for the caliber and the typical bullet weights that are used in the finarm.
+The sate of spin imparted on a bullet by the barrel is generally referred to as the Rate of wist, and is usually stated as a ratio, for example 1 in 14" would mean the bullet turns once as it travels: 14" in the barrel.

-Edit Note: can you show a football being thrown end over end and then with a spiral.
+Edit Note: carryou show a football being thrown and over end and then with a spiral.